 Calcium and vitamin D help build strong bones and teeth.
-Try 4 servings of milk, cheese, or yogurt a day to give your child enough calcium.
-A serving is 1 slice of cheese or 1/2 cup of low-fat milk or yogurt.
-Other good sources are tofu made with calcium sulfate, calcium-fortified milk alternatives or calcium-fortified orange juice.
+4 servings of milk, cheese, or yogurt a day give your child enough calcium.
+A serving is 1 slice of cheese or 1⁄2 cup of low-fat milk or yogurt.
+Other good sources are tofu made with calcium sulfate and calcium-fortified soy milk or orange juice.

 Vitamin D helps your child's body use calcium.
 The recommended serving is 600 IU of vitamin D a day.
 Your child may not get enough vitamin D each day from food as few foods contain vitamin D naturally.
-Look for dairy products with added vitamin D. Talk to your doctor, nurse, or WIC staff about whether your child needs a vitamin D supplement.
+Look for dairy products with added vitamin D. Talk to your doctor or nurse about whether your child needs a vitamin D supplement.